Dear White People season 4: Release date, cast, trailer, and latest news

 The show was originally adapted from the 2014 film of the same name, which starred Tessa Thompson and Tyler James Williams.
 Justin Simien, who directed the film, would later create and write for the Netflix series.

-Not yet.
-However, for those anxious for a fix of Dear White People content, Netflix has released a short clip with some of the cast.
+Netflix previously released a short clip with some of the cast.

 The renewal was announced in a FaceTime video between the core cast-members.
 Marque Richardson, who plays Reggie Green, is seen breaking the news to the others.